 The health care market is dynamic.
 Compounded pharmaceuticals, being individualized products, are expensive to produce and expensive compared to mass-produced pharmaceuticals.
-Beginning in and around May, 2015, the Debtor and other compounding pharmacies experienced substantial downward pressure from payors.
+Beginning in and around May, 2015, Restore Health Pharmacy, LLC and other compounding pharmacies experienced substantial downward pressure from payors.
 Many insurers no longer covered compounding drugs.
 Many pharmacy benefit managers tried to terminate contracts with compounding pharmacies.
-Regulatory scrutiny increased in part in response to a meningitis outbreak caused by non-compliant practices at one compounding pharmacy, New England Compounding Pharmacy, Inc. Compounding pharmacies such as the Debtor thus faced decreasing sales, decreasing prices, and increased costs, including the substantial personnel costs of quality assurance and other regulatory compliance programs.
+Regulatory scrutiny increased in part in response to a meningitis outbreak caused by non-compliant practices at one compounding pharmacy, New England Compounding Pharmacy, Inc. Compounding pharmacies such as the Debtor's subsidiaries thus faced decreasing sales, decreasing prices, and increased costs, including the substantial personnel costs of quality assurance and other regulatory compliance programs.

-The Debtor addressed these challenges by continuing to seek economies of scale by growing its business.
-In September, 2015, the Debtor announced that it had entered into a contract (through its affiliate, Restore Partners, LLC) with Diplomat Pharmacy, Inc., the nation's largest independent specialty pharmacy (traded on the New York Stock Exchange), to acquire Diplomat's compounding pharmacy assets.
+The Debtor and its affiliates addressed these challenges by continuing to seek economies of scale by growing their business.
+In September, 2015, Restore Health Pharmacy, LLC announced that it had entered into a contract (through its affiliate, Restore Partners, LLC) with Diplomat Pharmacy, Inc., the nation's largest independent specialty pharmacy (traded on the New York Stock Exchange), to acquire Diplomat's compounding pharmacy assets.
 By divesting itself of its compounding pharmacy assets, Diplomat was able to focus exclusively on specialty pharmaceuticals -- but not personalized compounded drugs.